C-Brown/C-Brown.github.io/_posts/2019-03-01-MSF-Analysis-1.md

 ```
 Looks like it works, let's begin our analysis.

-run gdb with our wrapper.
+To begin I will run gdb with our wrapper.
 Let's check where our shellcode is called.
 > set disassembly-flavor intel

 > disass main